Fresh as your paycheck on payday 💵 Updated: Septmber 17,2025

 However, many people are living in a spending cycle that’s even more stressful than teetering on that financial edge—and that’s the debt cycle.

-In this cycle, money comes in and your bank balance is positive, but you don’t quite make it to the next paycheck.
+In this cycle, money comes in and your bank balance is positive, but you don't quite make it to the next paycheck.
+You can't quite cover all of your monthly payments and regular budget items, like groceries, along with discretionary spending.
 Out comes the credit card so you can get by for the rest of the month.
 You climb back out only to dip back in.
+When the credit card payment comes due, you end up making minimum payments at a crazy interest rate to stay afloat with your other payments, such as mortgage payments and auto loans.

-When people are trying to dig out, they have a tendency to throw every extra dollar at the debt.
-This is what we’re told to do!
+When people are trying to get out of debt, they have a tendency to throw every extra dollar at the debt.
+This is what we're told to do!
 “Debt is bad!
 Get rid of debt!
 You are bad if you have debt!
 Debt = bad!
 You = bad!”
+Faced with that messaging, you may think the best option is to go all in on getting out of all your debts

 Why Attacking Your Debt Aggressively Doesn’t Work

 So you do just that: you scrimp, save, and toss every extra dollar at the debt.
+Some people even take out a debt consolidation loan.
 And then…the car breaks down.
 But how do you pay for it?
 All your extra money went to paying down debt, because wasn’t that what you were supposed to do?

-And that’s the root problem!
-Before you can work aggressively on paying off your debt—you need to first break the cycle of debt.
+And that's the root problem!
+Before you can work aggressively on paying off your debt and break free from those nasty interest payments, you need to first break the cycle of debt.

 Imagine that I’m in a rowboat on a lake, and I notice that my boat has sprung a leak.
 What’s my natural instinct?
 “Oh my gosh there’s water seeping into my boat, I need to get it out!”
 Yes, you do.
 But the bailing will be far more effective if you plug the hole first.

-You may be thinking, “What in the world does Rule Two have to do with debt?”
+You may be thinking, “What in the world do non-monthly expenses have to do with debt?”

 Oh my friends.
 So much.
-Rule Two is the antidote to debt.
+This method is the antidote to debt.

 Let’s go back to our example where you’re sending everything you have at the credit card (or whatever debt you’re trying to slay).
 Let’s say it’s $500 a month.